MickBuilder/sugar_catch/support_page.md

 ## Thank You

-Your feedback helps us make Sweetr better every day.
+Your feedback helps us make Clean Foods better every day.
 Thank you for your trust and support in helping you uncover hidden sugars and make healthier food choices!